Women Artists

 The Practical Side of Modernism – Aino Aalto

-Aino Marsio-Aalto was a Finnish architect and designer, she was also the wife of Alvar Aalto, which is why you may not have heard about her.
-They worked very closely together, to a point where now it is very difficult to unpick Aino’s work from Alvar’s.
-In the first half of the 20th century it was very difficult for a woman to become an architect with an independent office, hence the Aalto’s worked as a partnership.
+Aino Marsio-Aalto was a Finnish architect and designer.
+She was also the wife of Alvar Aalto, which might be why you haven’t heard about her.
+The couple worked closely together, to the point where now it is very difficult to distinguish Aino’s work from Alvar’s.
+In the first half of the 20th century, it was very difficult for a woman to become an architect with an independent office, hence the Aalto couple worked as partners.
 Times may have changed, but the fame of Zaha Hadid still feels more like an exception than a rule.

 Aino Aalto and Alvar Aalto, Villa Mairea, 1938-1939, Noormarkku, Finnland.
 Nordic Home.